-Prof. Falk is a Senior Member of the IEEE, an elected member of the Global Young Academy (GYA), a member of the Sigma Xi Research Society, Academic Chair of the Canadian Biomedical and Biological Engineering Society, Co-Chair of the IEEE SMC Brain-Machine Interface Technical Committee, and member of the IEEE SPS Audio and Acoustic Signal Processing Technical Committee.
-His research interests lie at the crossroads of telecommunications and biomedical engineering with particular focus on the development of affective human-machine interfaces and anthropomorphic, human-inspired multimedia technologies.
-Together with his research team, he has published over 280 journal and conference papers, book chapters and patents in these domains.
+Prof. Falk is a Senior Member of the IEEE, an elected member of the Global Young Academy (GYA), a member of the Sigma Xi Research Society, Academic Chair of the Canadian Biomedical and Biological Engineering Society, Co-Chair of the IEEE SMC Brain-Machine Interface Technical Committee, a Board-of-Governor’s member of the IEEE SMC Society, and a voted member of the IEEE SPS Audio and Acoustic Signal Processing Technical Committee (2018-2020; 2021-2023).
+His research interests lie at the crossroads of signal processing and machine learning, with the former providing contextual cues and intelligence to the latter.
+Applications across numerous domains, including affective human-machine interfaces, human-inspired multimedia/immersive technologies, and in-the-wild human performance/health monitoring, have been explored.
+Together with his research team, he has published 300+ journal and conference papers, book chapters and patents in these domains.
 He is Editor of the book ‘Signal Processing and Machine Learning for Biomedical Big Data’ (CRC Press, 2018).
-His work has been cited (February 2020, Google Scholar) ca. 4000 times, resulting in an h-index=33.
-His work has also resulted in numerous awards, including the 3rd place Best Paper Award at CMBEC’19, the Best Paper Award at QoMEx’2018, the EURASIP Best Paper Award (Speech Communication, 2017), the Sigma Xi Young Investigator Award (2016), the Prix Rayonnement Bell (2015), the CMBES Early Career Achievement Award (2015), the Best Paper Award at the International Conference on Information Science, Signal Processing and their Applications (2012), the IBBME Best Paper Award (Category: Engineering in a Clinical Setting, 2010), the Top-5 New & Notable Award at Canadian Conference on Dementia (2011), the IEEE Kingston Section Ph.D.
+His work has been cited (February 2021, Google Scholar) ca. 5000 times, resulting in an h-index=35.
+His work has also resulted in numerous awards, including the IEEE SMC’2020 Best Paper Award, 3rd place Best Paper Award at CMBEC’19, the Best Paper Award at QoMEx’2018, the EURASIP Best Paper Award (Speech Communication, 2017), the Sigma Xi Young Investigator Award (2016), the Prix Rayonnement Bell (2015), the CMBES Early Career Achievement Award (2015), the Best Paper Award at the International Conference on Information Science, Signal Processing and their Applications (2012), the IBBME Best Paper Award (Category: Engineering in a Clinical Setting, 2010), the Top-5 New & Notable Award at Canadian Conference on Dementia (2011), the IEEE Kingston Section Ph.D.
 Research Excellence Award (2008), the Eberhard Haensler Best Student Paper Award at the International Workshop on Acoustic Echo and Noise Control (2008), the Best Student Paper Award at the International Conference on Acoustics, Speech and Signal Processing (2005), and the Professor Newton Maia Young Scientist Award (2002).

 Over the course of his career, Prof. Falk has trained over 80 highly qualified personnel (HQP), many of who received prestigious national and international scholarships (e.g., Science without Borders, FQRNT Quebec Merit Scholarship for Foreign Students, Colciencias, Erasmus Mundus, NSERC CREATE PERSWADE, FRQNT MSc Research Scholarship, ELAP, Bogue Research Fellowship, DAAD, MITACS), prizes (e.g., Prix d’excellence du recteur, Tableau d’honneur du vice-recteur à la recherche et aux affaires académiques, Best MSc thesis), and awards (e.g., Wearhacks 2014 Most Creative Award, AngelHacks 2015 Award, SYTACom, QBIN, CIRMMT, ISCA, and NSERC CREATE BIP Travel awards).
 The majority of former HQP has continued with their higher education training, been hired by top Canadian technology firms (e.g., OMSignal, Interaxon, Myant, Ludia, SAP) or by government agencies (e.g., Alberta Health Services, Canadian Institute for Health Information), created their own start-ups (e.g., Avertus), or are working abroad (e.g., faculty members at Santiago de Cali University and University of Memphis).